JimmyBlundell/order-book/README.md

 ### Executing program

-* Go to https://cors-anywhere.herokuapp.com/corsdemo and click 'Request temporary access to the demo server".
 * Ensure ports 8000 and 3000 are available on your machine (8000 will be backend, 3000 will be frontend)
 *  frontend/rss-feed then ``` npm start ```
   * This uses the concurrently package, so both the express server and react app will be started.